damianhakert/damianhakert.github.io/source/_posts/2015-06-22-gitlab-7-12-released.markdown

 Auto-generated tokens are stored in `/etc/gitlab/gitlab-secrets.json`.
 These tokens are used for CSRF protection, API call authentication from gitlab-shell to GitLab, and to encrypt OTP secrets stored in the GitLab database.

-Prior to this version, speciying secret setting in gitlab.rb would be ignored until file `/etc/gitlab/gitlab-secrets.json` was removed.
+Prior to this version, specifying secret setting in gitlab.rb would be ignored until file `/etc/gitlab/gitlab-secrets.json` was removed.

 This was an unexpected behaviour as it was expected that specifying a setting in gitlab.rb always takes precedence.